United States intervention in Chile: The 1970 election

-At a 8 September 1970 meeting of the 40 Committee, the chairman of the committee asked for an analysis of where the US/CIA stood in terms of taking action to prevent Allende from becoming President of Chile.
-William Broe, a high-ranking CIA officer, said Eduardo Frei Montalva, the 29th President of Chile, was essential to the situation in Chile, regardless of the type of involvement — military or congressional.
+At a 8 September 1970 meeting of the 40 Committee, the chairman of the committee asked for an analysis of where the U.S. and CIA stood in terms of taking action to prevent Allende from becoming President of Chile.
+William Broe, a high-ranking CIA officer, said Eduardo Frei Montalva, the 29th president of Chile, was essential to the situation, regardless of the type of involvement — military or congressional.
 The 40 Committee asked that the CIA collect information and create more intelligence reports to see what could be further done in Chile.
-The committee decided it was unlikely they were going to be able to influence the 24 Oct, congressional election to go against Allende.
+The committee decided it was unlikely they were going to be able to influence the 24 October congressional election to go against Allende.
 Richard Helms was also concerned about Allende supporters in the Chilean military, as it seemed they would support Allende in the event of a coup.
-As a result of all this information, the Committee decided they wanted a full analysis of two things: (1.) a cost versus benefit analysis of organizing a military (Chilean) coup; (2.) a cost versus benefit analysis of organizing future oppositions to Allende to topple his influence.
+As a result of all this information, the committee requested a full analysis of two things: (1.) a cost-versus-benefit analysis of organizing a military (Chilean) coup; (2.) a cost-versus-benefit analysis of organizing future oppositions to Allende to topple his influence.
 This presented two options for Henry Kissinger: political maneuvering or outright force.

-Four days after the 8 September 1970 meeting of the 40 Committee, a cable between Helms and Henry Kissinger discussed the lack of morale that the US embassy had in Chile according to the American Ambassador to Chile, Edward Korry.
-Kissinger stated in response that he would call another 40 Committee Meeting for the following Monday.
-Kissinger further noted: "We will not let Chile go down the drain."
+Four days after the 8 September 1970 meeting of the 40 Committee, a cable between Helms and Henry Kissinger discussed the lack of morale that the U.S. embassy had in Chile according to the American ambassador to Chile, Edward Korry.
+Kissinger stated in response that he would call another 40 Committee meeting for the following Monday.
+Kissinger further said "we will not let Chile go down the drain."